CarloDiCastelnuovo/SC-exam/README.md

-# How to plot columns of values related to (x,y) coordinates
+# How to plot columns of values related to (X,Y) coordinates

-The aim of this project is to visualize whatever DataFrame in which I have the first two columns filled with position data ('x', 'y') and the rest of them filled with some values I want to visualize.
+The aim of this project is to visualize whatever DataFrame in which I have the first two columns filled with position data ('X', 'Y') and the rest of them filled with some values I want to visualize.
 The program is able to count the number of data columns that is a fundamental parameter to correctly run the code.
+To achieve this, the first two columns must be those relating to the position within the matrix.
 ```
 data = pd.DataFrame(df, columns=('X', 'Y','Alfa','Beta', 'Gamma'))